cloudersolutions/website/src/content/news/energy-savings-and-real-time-monitoring-for-a-historic-property-with-clouders-system.md

 ---
-title: Energy Savings and Real-Time Monitoring for a Historic Property with Clouder’s system
+title: Energy Savings and Real‑Time Monitoring for a Historic Property with Clouder’s system
 description: For the owner saving energy is an important mission considering both sustainability and costs.
 Clouder’s integration and data platform